 - One Steve Limit:

-- Averted with the White Walkers and their zombie minions, the wights.
-"White" and "wight" are pronounced the same, which can cause confusion.
+- Averted with the White Walkers and their zombie minions, the wights since "white" and "wight" are homophones.

 - Only in It for the Money:

-- Petyr points out that the Gold Cloaks fight for whoever pays their salary.
+- Littlefinger points out that the gold cloaks will support whoever pays their salary.

-- Only Sane Employee: This seems to be the entire point of the role of The Hand Of The King.
+- Only Sane Employee: This seems to be the purpose of the office of Hand of the King.